rrrzzz/Algorithms/README.md

 # Algorithms
-Self-education through hackerrank &amp; corman book on algos
+Teaching myself algorithms with help of hackerrank and corman book on algos.